noirbee/savate/README.rst

-  it does the job, it is (obviously) lacking some nice features from a dedicated event loop (most notably timers and a wider platform support). `pyev <http://code.google.com/p/pyev/>`_ looks like a good fit, although it is lacking edge-triggered operation (this particular feature does not seem very common / used among other event loops). `tornado <http://www.tornadoweb.org/>`_ looks very close in terms of API, and would apparently not forbid us to go with edge-triggered operation, so it may well be a better short-term solution; it may also give us access to other tornado-based projects (see https://github.com/facebook/tornado/wiki/Links)
+  it does the job, it is (obviously) lacking some nice features from a dedicated event loop (most notably timers and a wider platform support). `pyev <http://code.google.com/p/pyev/>`_ looks like a good fit. `tornado <http://www.tornadoweb.org/>`_ looks very close in terms of API, and would apparently not forbid us to go with edge-triggered operation, so it may well be a better short-term solution; it may also give us access to other tornado-based projects (see https://github.com/facebook/tornado/wiki/Links)